Smooth HR technology projects: 12 significant steps to successView full content series

-In our 12-part series, Kate Wadia – Service Delivery Director at Phase 3 Consulting - guides the HR professional through how to navigate, succeed and lead with HR tech project-work.
+In our 12-part series, Kate Wadia – Managing Director at Phase 3 Consulting - guides the HR professional through how to navigate, succeed and lead with HR tech project-work.
 From the inception of the business case to the handover into BAU, we’ll follow an indicative project timeframe to explain the way and the why of a project step-by- step, to give you a full toolkit of practical points, a deciphering of definitions and the top tips to get results important to HR and the wider business.

 So far in this series we’ve considered how to put together the business case for HR systems implementation and in part 2 I helped you to understand how complex the choice of solution now is and how hard it is to position yourself in the market.